-The GST bill will bring in significant policy level changes when compared to existing tax laws.
-For instance, GST is applicable on supply; the place of supply determines the incidence of tax, rules and process of claiming Input Tax Credit etc. Entities will therefore need to realign their processes and policies related to pricing, supply chain, cash flow management, legal contracts, business locations etc.
+GST has brought significant policy-level changes when compared to erstwhile tax laws.
+For instance, GST is applicable to supply; the place of supply determines the incidence of tax, rules and process of claiming Input Tax Credit etc. Entities, therefore, need to align their processes and policies related to pricing, supply chain, cash flow management, legal contracts, business locations etc.

 Moreover, with GST, information needs to be submitted at the invoice level and with a monthly frequency.
-This directly impacts the functioning of your current IT systems that are currently programmed for quarterly or half-yearly frequencies and capture aggregated data
+This directly impacts the functioning of current IT systems that might be programmed for quarterly or half-yearly frequencies and capture aggregated data.

 We recommend that you immediately get started on the impact analysis of GST on your business processes.
 The objective of the exercise should be to understand the gaps between current processes and the expectations under the GST implementation and initiate steps for bridging them.
-Engaging all the stakeholders such as accountants, indirect tax experts, and internal teams such as core business, finance, procurement, legal and IT is a must, right at the outset, for coming up with an effective strategy.
+Engaging all the stakeholders such as accountants, indirect tax experts, and internal teams, is a must, right at the outset, for coming up with an effective strategy.

 2. Getting Registered as GST Taxpayer

-Another important aspect in complying with GST is to register the entity as a GST taxpayer.
+Another important aspect of complying with GST is to register the entity as a GST taxpayer.

 Some note-worthy points:

-Do note that the GST registration form is a lengthy one with several fields and also requires you to upload business documents.
+3. The GST Registration form is a lengthy one with several fields and also requires you to upload business documents.
 So ensure that you have the relevant documents handy as soft copies, before initiating the registration process as each section needs to be completed in one go for your data to be saved.

 3. Updating your ERP / Accounting Systems

-The GST subsumes most of the indirect taxes.
-Once GST gets implemented, the rate of tax will be based on the destination of supply of goods instead of the erstwhile value added tax at various levels along the supply chain.
-Tax invoices will now need to include the GST registration number (GSTIN) of the counterparty, HSN (Harmonised System of Nomenclature) code for goods or Service Accounting Codes (SAC) for service etc. Also, when filing returns, companies need to provide further details such as eligibility for claiming input tax credit, whether provisional tax is paid, details of original invoice in case revised invoices are issued etc.
+GST has subsumed most of the indirect taxes.
+The rate of tax is now based on the destination of supply of goods instead of the erstwhile value added tax at various levels along the supply chain.
+Tax invoices now need to include the GST registration number (GSTIN) of the counterparty, HSN (Harmonised System of Nomenclature) code for goods or Service Accounting Codes (SAC) for service etc. Also, when filing returns, companies need to provide further details such as eligibility for claiming input tax credit, details of original invoice in case revised invoices are issued etc.